creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-06-20-tutorial_contrastive_learning.md

 &nbsp;

 ## **Introduction**
-The goal of unsupervised-based model is to learn effective representation without human supervision.
-Most mainstream approaches fall into one of the two classes: generative or discriminative.
+The goal of the unsupervised model is to learn effective representation without human supervision.
+Most mainstream approaches can be divided into two classes: generative or discriminative.

->> Generative approaches learn to generate samples in the input space, such as GAN [[1]](https://arxiv.org/abs/1406.2661?context=cs).
+> Generative approaches learn to generate samples in the input space, such as GAN [[1]](https://arxiv.org/abs/1406.2661?context=cs).

->> Discriminative approaches learn representation by performing pretext tasks where both the input and label are derived from an unlabeled dataset [[2]](https://arxiv.org/abs/1803.07728).
+> Discriminative approaches learn representation by performing pretext tasks where both the input and label are derived from an unlabeled dataset [[2]](https://arxiv.org/abs/1803.07728).

-Discriminative approaches based on contrastive learning in the latent space have recently shown great promise, achieving state-of-the-art results.
-The purpose of this tutorial is to introduce the key steps / concepts of this formalism, as well as the results that follow from it.
+Recently, the discriminative approach based on contrastive learning in the latent space has shown great promise and achieved state-of-the-art results.
+The purpose of this tutorial is to introduce the key steps/concepts of this formalism, as well as the results obtained.

 &nbsp;

 ## **SimCLR framework**

-To illustrate the contrastive learning mechanism, we will study the now famous simple framework for contrastive learning of visual representation, called [SimCLR](https://arxiv.org/pdf/2002.05709.pdf).
+To understand the contrastive learning mechanism, we will start by looking at the simple contrastive learning framework for visual representation, called [SimCLR](https://arxiv.org/pdf/2002.05709.pdf).
 The corresponding architecture is given below:

 ![](/collections/images/contrastive_learning/simCLR_overview.jpg)